STScI-MIRI/Coronagraphy_ExampleNB/pipeline_demos/README.md

-# Coronagraphy Pipeline Tutorial
+# Coronagraphy Pipeline Example Notebooks

+## Introduction

-This tutorial guides users through running the jwst calibration pipeline on MIRI coronagraphy data, using the JWST-ERS-1386 program's observations of HIP 65426 as an example.
+These tutorials guide users through running the jwst calibration pipeline on MIRI coronagraphy data, using the JWST-ERS-1386 program's observations of HIP 65426 as an example.
 We show how to customize the pipeline at the stage level and at the individual step level.
 We do not show how to override reference files.

 The pipeline consists of 3 stages:

 1. Stage 1: detector-level corrections and "ramps to slopes".
     This stage converts the data from units of uncalibrated "DN" into the rate unit "DN/s" by performing linearity corrections and slope-fitting to the groups that comprise each integration.